Rosh00L/EcoCapture/README.md

 ## Executive summary

-* Extracting data from Atosa
+* Extracting data from publicly available dataset related to tourism and travel reviews in Sri Lanka from 2010 to 2023.
-* Importing and cleaning data using Power Query
+* Importing and cleaning data using python.
-* Running a simple linear regression model in Excel
-* Using pivot table to aggreate and summarize data in Excel
+* Creating Ecocapture database.
-* Constructing appropriate charts to visualize data
+* Constructing appropriate charts to visualize data.
 * Building a dashboard with filter and connected charts